SlothyKernel1314/pip_boy_ok_200/README.md

 The layout is completely broken on some iPhones (6 / 7 in particular) + Safari browser.

+The layout is disturbed when zooming via the browser.

 Some "header-lines" positioning issues on some configurations whose perimeter remains to be identified.

 Bad positioning of the map which causes an overflow on the header.